Kate Warne: Post-Civil War: Continued espionage, 1865–1867

 After the Civil War, Kate Warne worked on various high-profile cases.
 One of these involved the murder of a bank-teller, George Gordon.
 The murderer got away with $130,000.
 Pinkerton determined that Gordon was fetching money for a friend or someone who frequented the bank when he was struck on the head behind the ear with a hammer with intent to murder any witnesses of the robbery.
 Through his investigation, Pinkerton felt certain that his prime suspect, Alexander P. Drysdale, had in fact killed Gordon.
 However, at this point he did not have enough hard evidence to convict Drysdale; too much was still based on speculation.
 Therefore, he set a trap for Drysdale so that he would reveal a confession.
-Warne was sent under cover as a Mrs. Potter and became close friends with Mr. Drysdale's wife.
+Warne was sent undercover as a Mrs. Potter and became close friends with Mr. Drysdale's wife.
 Through this plot, they were able to uncover where Drysdale had hidden the stolen money.

 Another case for which Kate Warne went undercover was brought about by a Captain Sumner, who was convinced that both his sister, Mrs. Annie Thayer, and a Mr. Pattmore, were attempting to poison Mrs. Pattmore and himself.
 Warne took the name Lucille and assumed the role of a fortune teller to lure information out of the suspected murderer's confidants.
 In the meantime, she also continually coordinated Pinkerton's other female detectives in the agency.
 Pinkerton rented a space for Warne to work as part of her guise.
 Allan Pinkerton named Kate Warne one of the five best detectives that he had.
 Her employment by Pinkerton was a significant moment in Women's History.
 Women were not allowed to be a part of the police force until 1891 and could not be officers until 1908.

 Pinkerton specifically thanked Kate Warne and Timothy Webster in his memoirs.
 Both Warne and Webster were key operatives during the Baltimore Plot investigations.
 Warne reported back to Pinkerton about all her work when he was away from the office and they worked together, on numerous cases, during their tenure.
 Pinkerton constantly showed a deep trust in the work that Warne performed and acknowledges so in his memoirs.
 She was in charge of the Female Detective Bureau established by Pinkerton, her title being Supervisor of Women Agents.
-Pinkerton said to his female prospective agents:

-In my service you will serve your country better than on the field.
-I have several female operatives.
-If you agree to come aboard you will go in training with the head of my female detectives, Kate Warne.
+Pinkerton said to his female prospective agents that they would serve their children "better than on the field," and added he had "several female operatives," supporting his case by noting, "if you agree to come aboard you will go in training with the head of my female detectives, Kate Warne.
 She has never let me down.

-Burial
+Since the Great Chicago Fire of 1871 destroyed many of the unpublished records of Pinkerton detective agency, little of her life beyond Pinkerton's words, which detailed cases his agency solved is known.
+Erin Allen, who managed the Library of Congress blog, called Warne an "intriguing figure" and speculated that little documentation remains "because she was a good spy."